Stop saying 'cyber Pearl Harbor'

 The thing about prophets is that they may be Cassandras--doomed to be right but unheeded--or they might be guy in Times Square proclaiming that the end is nigh.

-To shed some light on how deeply we should actually be worried about a cyber Pearl Harbor, I decided to look for when the term came into prominence, using the Nexis database in order to draw some conclusions about what type of prophets predictors of a cyber Pearl Harbor are: Cassandras, or doomsday criers.
+I decided to look for when the term came into prominence, using the Nexis database in order to draw some conclusions about what type of prophets predictors of a cyber Pearl Harbor are: Cassandras, or doomsday criers.

 The earliest public reference appears to be in a June 26, 1996 Daily News article in which CIA Director John Deutch warned that hackers "could launch 'electronic Pearl Harbor' cyber attacks on vital U.S. information systems."